RuneSkovrupHansen/rust/README.md

 A pointer is a general concept for a variable that contains an address in memory.
 This address refers to, or "points at", some other data.

-Most common pointer in Rust is a reference, indicated by & symbol, borrow the value they point to.
+Most common pointer in Rust is a reference, indicated by the & symbol, borrow the value they point to.
 No special abilities - no overhead.

 Smart points are data structures that act like a pointer, but also have additional metadata and capabilities.
 Not unique to Rust, originated in C++.